aws/aws-app-mesh-examples/walkthroughs/http-headers-and-priority/README.md

 ```

 To manually delete resources delete the two stacks this walkthrough created (named _howto-http-headers-app_ and _howto-http-headers-infra_).
-Also go to ECR and remove all images associated
+Also go to ECR and remove all images associated to the two repositories created (_named howto-http-headers/colorapp_ and _howto-http-headers-feapp_)
-to the two repositories created (named __ and __) then you can delete the repositories once their images are removed.
+then you can delete the repositories once their images are removed.